Beef Scotch Fillet with Chermoula Butternut, Dates and Feta Whip

 My Gourmet Food Bag

-This dish will appear in My Gourmet Food Bag on Sunday, May 28, 2017.
+This dish most recently appeared in My Gourmet Food Bag on Sunday, May 28, 2017.

 - 400g butternut pumpkin, peeled and diced 1cm